-Hardcore restrictions pursuant to Article 4 VBER are generally restrictions of competition by object within the meaning of Article 101(1).70 Restrictions of competition by object within the meaning of Article 101(1) are agreements which, by their very nature, have the potential to restrict competition.71 In that regard, it is apparent from the Court’s case-law that certain types of coordination between undertakings reveal a sufficient degree of harm to competition that it may be found that there is no need to examine their effects.72 A finding of a restriction by object requires an individual assessment of the vertical agreement concerned.
-In contrast, hardcore restrictions correspond to a category of restrictions under the VBER for which it is presumed that they generally result in harm to competition so that a vertical agreement containing such a hardcore restriction cannot be block exempted pursuant to Article 2(1) VBER.
+Hardcore restrictions within the meaning of Article 4 of Regulation (EU) X are generally restrictions of competition by object within the meaning of Article 101(1) of the Treaty99.
+Restrictions of competition by object are types of coordination between undertakings which can be regarded as being harmful by their very nature to the proper functioning of normal competition100.
+The Court of Justice of the European Union has held that certain types of coordination between undertakings reveal a sufficient degree of harm to competition for it to be considered unnecessary to assess their effects101.
+A finding of a restriction by object requires an individual assessment of the vertical agreement concerned.
+By contrast, hardcore restrictions are a category of restrictions set out in Regulation (EU) X, for which it is presumed that they generally result in a net harm to competition.
+Therefore, vertical agreements that contain such hardcore restrictions cannot benefit from the exemption provided by Article 2(1) of Regulation (EU) X.

-However, hardcore restrictions do not necessarily fall within the scope of Article 101(1).
-If a hardcore restriction under the VBER is objectively necessary for a vertical agreement of a particular type or nature, for instance, to ensure compliance with a public ban on selling dangerous substances to certain customers for reasons of safety or health, this agreement falls exceptionally outside the scope of Article
+However, hardcore restrictions do not necessarily fall within the scope of Article 101(1) of the Treaty.
+If a hardcore restriction listed in Article 4 of Regulation (EU) X is objectively necessary for the implementation of a particular vertical agreement, for instance, to ensure compliance with a public ban on selling dangerous substances to certain customers for reasons of safety or health, that agreement exceptionally falls outside the scope of Article 101(1) of the Treaty.
+It follows from

-68 For these market definition and market share calculation purposes, it is not relevant whether the integrated distributor sells in addition goods or services of competitors.
+97 For this purpose, any sales by the integrated distributor of the goods or services of competing suppliers are not taken into account.

-69 See judgment in Case C-306/96 Javico v Yves Saint Laurent EU:C:1998:173, paragraph 20.
+98 See Case C-306/96 - Javico v Yves Saint Laurent Parfums, paragraph 20.

-70 See Commission, Guidance on restrictions of competition “by object” for the purpose of defining which agreements may benefit from the De Minimis Notice, SWD(2014) 198 final, p.
+99 See Commission Staff Working Document, Guidance on restrictions of competition ‘by object’ for the purpose of defining which agreements may benefit from the De Minimis Notice, 25 June 2014, SWD(2014) 198 final, p.
 4.

-71 See judgment in Case C-8/08 T-Mobile Netherlands EU:C:2009:343, paragraph 31.
+100 See judgment of 20 January 2016, Toshiba Corporation v Commission, C-373/14 P, EU:C:2016:26, paragraph 26.

-72 See judgment in Case C-67/13 Groupement des Cartes Bancaires EU:C:2014:2204, paragraph 49.
+101 See judgment of 2 April 2020, Budapest Bank and Others, Case C-228/18, EU:C:2020:265, paragraphs 35 to 37 and case law cited.

-101(1).
-In light of the above, in particular that hardcore restrictions are generally restrictions of competition by object, the Commission will apply the following principles when assessing a vertical agreement:
+the above that the Commission will apply the following principles when assessing a vertical agreement:

-Where a hardcore restriction within the meaning of Article 4 VBER is included in a vertical agreement, this agreement is likely to fall within Article 101(1).
+where a hardcore restriction within the meaning of Article 4 of Regulation (EU) X is included in a vertical agreement, that agreement is likely to fall within the scope of Article 101(1) of the Treaty.

-An agreement that includes a hardcore restriction within the meaning of Article 4 VBER is unlikely to fulfil the conditions of Article 101(3).73
+an agreement that includes a hardcore restriction within the meaning of Article 4 of Regulation (EU) X is unlikely to fulfil the conditions of Article 101(3) of the Treaty.

-An undertaking may demonstrate pro-competitive effects under Article 101(3) in an individual case.74 For this purpose, the undertaking has to substantiate that efficiencies are likely and that these efficiencies are likely to result from including the hardcore restriction in the agreement, when demonstrating that all the conditions of Article 101(3) are fulfilled.
-Where this is the case, the Commission will assess the negative impact on competition that is likely to result from including the hardcore restriction in the agreement before making an ultimate assessment of whether the conditions of Article 101(3) are fulfilled.75
+An undertaking may demonstrate pro-competitive effects under Article 101(3) of the Treaty in an individual case102.
+For that purpose, the undertaking must substantiate that efficiencies are likely and that the efficiencies are likely to result from including the hardcore restriction in the agreement, as well as demonstrating that the other conditions of Article 101(3) of the Treaty are fulfilled.
+Where this is the case, the Commission will assess the negative impact on competition that is likely to result from including the hardcore restriction in the agreement before making a final assessment of whether the conditions of Article 101(3) of the Treaty are fulfilled.